Shadi Hedayati

-Shadi Hedayati (b 1985 in Bochum) is a German actor of Persian descent.
+Shadi Hedayati (born 1985) is a German actress.
 She became known for her role as Zari in the Sat.1 production Die Schlikkerfrauen.

 Early life

-Hedayati's parents are from Iran.
-Between 2001 and 2009, she attended studied singing, dancing and acting.
+Hedayati was born in Bochum, Germany, to parents from Iran.
+Between 2001 and 2009, she studied singing, dancing and acting.

 Career

 She made her debut as a theatre actress in the 2008 play Der Messias.
 She was also a part of the cast in Antigone and Winnetou and the Crossbreed.
 Hedayati made her first appearance on TV in the German legal dramedy Danni Lowinski in 2010.
 Her cinematic debut followed in 2012, when she had a guest role in Freshly Squeezed.
 She played the lead for the first time in an episode of the ZDF production Flemming.